Published October 27, 2025 | Updated May 26, 2026

-Union Pacific opened its Art Deco–style Union Station on the other side of the tracks in 1930.
-To compete, Burlington Station was extensively remodeled by Graham, Anderson, Probst & White of Chicago in the Neoclassical Revival style.
+To compete with Union Pacific’s new Art Deco station, which opened in 1931, Burlington Station was extensively remodeled by Graham, Anderson, Probst & White of Chicago in the Neoclassical Revival style.
 The new design simplified the exterior, including the removal of the columns, which were relocated to Lincoln, where they still stand near Memorial Stadium.
 The roofline over the waiting area was raised, while the central spiral staircase was removed and its circular opening covered.
 The arched doorways were replaced with flat ones to create a more linear look.
-When completed, the station featured four large lanterns—each weighing more than a ton—as well as a new restaurant and a concourse that provided easier access to the trains.
+When completed, the station featured four large lanterns, each weighing a ton, in addition to a new restaurant and a concourse that provided easier access to the trains.

 Burlington Station was remodeled again in 1954, when a major parking structure and a circular drive for passenger drop-offs were added.
-Over the following decades, however, train travel declined in popularity, and the grand station fell into disrepair.
-Amtrak provided brief hope, leasing the station in 1971, but citing high maintenance costs, it moved to a more modest facility in 1974.
+In the years that followed, the popularity of passenger rail service declined due to air travel and the completion of the interstate system.
+Declining use left the once-grand station in disrepair.
+After the federal government consolidated passenger rail service to Amtrak in 1971, Amtrak leased the station but departed in 1974, citing high maintenance costs.
+As a result, it moved to a more modest facility to its east.
 After Burlington Station closed, it was added to the National Register of Historic Places.

-Following a failed attempt to return Amtrak service to the old station, the building was used occasionally for events such as open-air markets, plays, and haunted houses.
-It remained vacant as multiple redevelopment proposals surfaced over the years.
-Ideas included a restaurant and cocktail lounge in 1983; a business center with offices, a convention center, shops, and restaurants in 1985; headquarters for Warren Distribution in 1989; and a multi-purpose facility featuring condominiums, restaurants, shops, a spa, and gym as recently as 2005.
+Following a failed attempt to get Amtrak to return, Burlington Station was used off-and-on for events such as open-air markets, plays, and haunted houses.
+It mostly remained vacant as multiple redevelopment proposals surfaced in the years that followed.
+Some of the proposals included a restaurant and cocktail lounge; a business center with offices, a convention center with shops and restaurants; the headquarters for Warren Distribution; and a multi-purpose facility featuring condominiums, restaurants, shops, a spa, and gym.

-During this period, the building—despite lacking electricity, heat, air conditioning, or lighting—was used as shelter by homeless individuals during harsh winter months.
-The lack of maintenance led to a leaking roof and graffiti-covered, crumbling walls.
+Lacking electricity, heat, air conditioning, or lighting, the former station was used as shelter by homeless individuals during harsh winter months.
+The lack of maintenance led to a leaking roof and crumbling walls that became a target for graffiti.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow and/or subscribe on my Facebook page and signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!